-Description: A job that commonly requires the employee to take information from a hard copy or other source and enter it into an electronic format.
-Position may also be taking electronic data and entering it into a database for easy sorting and locating.
+Description: A job where the employee takes information from a hard copy or another source and enters it into an electronic format.
+Position may also be take electronic data and enter it into a database for easy sorting and locating.

-Recommendations: Practice your typing and take online typing tests to determine your overall speed.
+Recommendations: Practice typing and take online typing tests to determine your overall speed.

-Description: A job that requires creating, testing, and maintaining one or more database.
+Description: A job that requires creating, testing, and maintaining one or more databases.

-Recommendations: Become familiar with the database being used at the business.
-If the job is for developing or continuing the development of a database, you will need to have a great understanding of the database as well as how to program it.
-Often this knowledge requires past experience or formal education.
+Recommendations: Become familiar with the database used in the business.
+If the job is for the continued development of a database, you need a good understanding of its corresponding programming language.
+Often, this knowledge requires experience or formal education.

-Difficulty: (MEDIUM - HIGH) Developing or maintaining a database can be a difficult and sometimes very complex job.
-As mentioned above you will need to have past experience or formal education with maintaining or developing a database before most companies will even consider you.
+Difficulty: (MEDIUM - HIGH) Developing or maintaining a database is a difficult and complicated job.
+You need to have experience or formal education to be considered by most companies.